CBASIC: Reception

 InfoWorld in 1980 described CBASIC as the "primary language for the development of commercial CP/M applications", because of developers' widespread familiarity with BASIC and ability to distribute royalty-free binaries without source code to CBASIC owners.
 The magazine stated that the language had become popular "despite serious drawbacks", including the required preprocessor for interpreted source code making debugging difficult, slow speed, and incompatible changes.
-Jerry Pournelle said in May 1983 that Digital Research had "practically ruin[ed]" Eubanks' CBASIC manual after acquiring his company, but that the new edition was much better.
+Despite noting "irritants", Jerry Pournelle in December 1980 praised CBASIC's design and documentation.
+He said that BASCOM produced much faster binaries without CBASIC's awkward edit-compile-run-debug loop, however.
+In May 1982 he said that "advantages abound" in CB80 compared to BASCOM, such as the ability to redimension arrays, and superior garbage collection.
+Pournelle assured readers that the documentation was far superior to the usual Digital Research manuals.
+He denounced, however, the $2000 annual fee to sell software using CB80 as "sheer madness".
+In September 1982 Pournelle said that CB80 "remains a real competitor to Pascal and PL/I [with] few of the inherent defects of BASIC", citing its local variables and Pascal-like functions, and approved of its new, freer licensing.
+He said in May 1983 that Digital Research had "practically ruin[ed]" Eubanks' CBASIC manual after acquiring his company, but that the new edition was much better.